mikprin/pfSense_tools_mikprin/README.md

 # pfSense_static_dhcp_from_csv
-Allow you to add static DHCP to XML configuration from CSV file
+This python code allow you to add static DHCP to XML configuration from CSV file.